0xDeadcell/SyntheticAlchemy/README.md

 Plans:
-[x] Move from Google Cloud to self hosting for transcription services to save costs [ ] YouTube URL support (in progress)
+[x] Move from Google Cloud to self hosting for transcription services to save costs [x] Vectorize/Rank pieces of data prior to submittion to OpenAI to reduce token count and cost.
+[ ] YouTube URL support (in progress)
 [ ] Redis database to store queries and transcriptions (in progress) [ ] ElevenLabs API support